ChenC2002/BAR/README.md

-# BAR: Budget-Aware LLM Reasoning over Medical Knowledge Graphs

-BAR is the codebase for **Cite What You Explore: Budget-Aware LLM Reasoning over Medical KGs with Verifiable Evidence**.
+# Cite What You Explore: Budget-Aware LLM Reasoning over Medical KGs with Verifiable Evidence

 The project studies post-discharge risk prediction from electronic health records (EHRs).
 Given a patient's discharge-time diagnosis codes, previous diagnosis history, a target disease, and a future prediction horizon, BAR predicts whether the disease will first appear after discharge and returns a compact citation list of supporting medical-knowledge-graph edges.